hackle/blog-rust/raw/parsec-aoc.md

 expecting digit, "dir ", new-line or end of input
 ```

-a.k.a. the dreaded "back-tracking" problem!
+a.k.a. the dreaded "back-tracking" problem, but how?

 ## Back-Tracking

-To illustrate the problem, we'll take it from the top, with a happy-path parser.
+We'll take it from the top again, with a happy-path parser.

 ```haskell
 ghci> parse (string "abc" <> string "def") "(any source)" "abcdef"